Skip to content

 If we look purely at self-defense, there are three pillars you should focus on:

-1. Practically applicable techniques – No complicated combinations, but simple, direct movements you can perform under pressure.
+1. Practical techniques – Not complicated combinations, but simple, direct movements that you can perform under pressure.

 2. Mental resilience – Can you keep thinking under pressure?
-Can you make the right decision – fight or flight?
+Can you make the right decision – fight or flee?

-3. Situational awareness – Self-defense starts before the conflict.
+3. Situational awareness – Self-defense begins before the conflict.
 Do you see it coming?
 Can you avoid it?

 The most effective styles

-Krav Maga: Designed for self-defense.
+Krav Maga : Designed for self-defense.
 Fast, direct, and focused on survival.
-Purely practical and for many people the number one choice.
+Purely practical and the number-one choice for many people.

-Systema: less known worldwide, but also focused on realistic combat situations.
-Much emphasis on breathing, relaxation, and direct control.
+Systema: less well known worldwide, but also focused on realistic combat situations.
+It places a strong emphasis on breathing, relaxation, and direct control.

-Brazilian Jiu-Jitsu: if your conflict ends up on the ground, BJJ helps you gain control and dominate your attacker (on the ground).
-Note: in a real situation with multiple attackers, it is not ideal.
+Brazilian Jiu-Jitsu: if a confrontation ends up on the ground, BJJ helps you gain control and dominate your attacker (on the ground).
+Note: in a real situation involving multiple attackers, it is not ideal.

-Boxing, Kickboxing, or Muay Thai: less focused on self-defense, but valuable for building reflexes, endurance, and punching power.
-A solid hit can make the difference.
+Boxing, Kickboxing or Muay Thai: less focused on self-defense, but valuable for developing reflexes, endurance, and punching power.
+A well-placed punch can make all the difference.

 So what is best?

 The most honest conclusion?
-A martial art that teaches you to recognize danger, become stress-resistant, and use practical techniques.
-Many people therefore choose a combination: for example, Krav Maga as a base, combined with boxing or grappling for physical skills.
-But above all: train with the right intention.
-Not to fight, but to prevent.
-Self-defense is about control and not always about dominating immediately.
+A martial art that teaches you to recognize danger, become resilient under stress, and use practical techniques.
+That’s why many people choose a combination: for example, Krav Maga as a foundation, along with boxing or grappling to develop physical skills.
+Above all, train with the right intention.
+Not to fight, but to prevent a fight.
+Self-defense is about control, not always about immediately dominating.

-Want to be truly prepared?
+Do you really want to be prepared?
 Find a school or instructor who focuses on realistic scenarios and mental training.
-Don’t just ask yourself what to do if things go wrong – but also how to prevent it from getting that far.
+Don’t just ask yourself what to do if things go wrong – also ask how you can prevent them from getting that far.

 Shopping cart 0